Native American Wisdom and some childhood memories

 The old Cherokee simply replied, “The one you feed.”

-These are 2 nice examples of Indian knowledge and wisdom.
+These are 2 marvelous examples of Indian knowledge and wisdom.
 We should heed these wise words.
-We, the modern human, have lost contact with nature and its ways, living in harmony with her would help Mother Earth as she provides for our needs.
+We, the modern human, have lost contact with nature and its ways.
+Living in harmony with her would help Mother Earth as she provides for our needs.

 Source: My Life.